hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 	   }

 	Generally, `WebMvcConfigurerAdapter` is use for customizing MVC details. `SpringDataWebConfiguration` is a subclass of `WebMvcConfigurerAdapter`, it is from Spring data project, and add pagination, sort, and domain object conversion support.
-Open `SpringDataWebConfiguration` and research yourself.
+Open the source code of `SpringDataWebConfiguration` and research yourself.

 	`SecurityConfig` is the Spring security configuration details.